whitequark/git-pages/README.md

     - If the `PUT` method receives an `application/x-tar`, `application/x-tar+gzip`, `application/x-tar+zstd`, or `application/zip` body, it contains an archive to be extracted.
     - The `POST` method requires an `application/json` body containing a Forgejo/Gitea/Gogs/GitHub webhook event payload.
 Requests where the `ref` key contains anything other than `refs/heads/pages` are ignored, and only the `pages` branch is used.
 The `repository.clone_url` key contains a repository URL to be shallowly cloned.
     - If the received contents is empty, performs the same action as `DELETE`.
+* **With feature `patch`:** In response to a `PATCH` request, the server partially updates a site with new content.
+The URL of the request must be the root URL of the site that is being published.
+    - The request must have a `application/x-tar`, `application/x-tar+gzip`, or `application/x-tar+zstd` body, whose contents is *merged* with the existing site contents as follows:
+        - A character device entry with major 0 and minor 0 is treated as a "whiteout marker" (following [unionfs][whiteout]): it causes any existing file or directory with the same name to be deleted.
+        - A directory entry replaces any existing file or directory with the same name (if any), recursively removing the old contents.
+        - A file or symlink entry replaces any existing file or directory with the same name (if any).
+        - In any case, the parent of an entry must exist and be a directory.
+    - The request must have a `Race-Free: yes` or `Race-Free: no` header.
+Not every backend configuration makes it possible to perform atomic compare-and-swap operations; on backends without atomic CAS support, `Race-Free: yes` requests will fail, while `Race-Free: no` requests will provide a best-effort approximation.
+    - If a `PATCH` request loses a race against another content update request, it may return `409 Conflict`.
+This is true regardless of the `Race-Free:` header value.
+Whenever this happens, resubmit the request as-is.
+    - If the site has no contents after the update is applied, performs the same action as `DELETE`.
 * In response to a `DELETE` request, the server unpublishes a site.
 The URL of the request must be the root URL of the site that is being unpublished.
 Site data remains stored for an indeterminate period of time, but becomes completely inaccessible.
-* If a `Dry-Run: yes` header is provided with a `PUT`, `DELETE`, or `POST` request, only the authorization checks are run; no destructive updates are made.
+* If a `Dry-Run: yes` header is provided with a `PUT`, `PATCH`, `DELETE`, or `POST` request, only the authorization checks are run; no destructive updates are made.
 Note that this functionality was added in _git-pages_ v0.2.0.
 * All updates to site content are atomic (subject to consistency guarantees of the storage backend).
 That is, there is an instantaneous moment during an update before which the server will return the old content and after which it will return the new content.
 * Files with a certain name, when placed in the root of a site, have special functions:
     - [Netlify `_redirects`][_redirects] file can be used to specify HTTP redirect and rewrite rules.
 The _git-pages_ implementation currently does not support placeholders, query parameters, or conditions, and may differ from Netlify in other minor ways.
 If you find that a supported `_redirects` file feature does not work the same as on Netlify, please file an issue.
 (Note that _git-pages_ does not perform URL normalization; `/foo` and `/foo/` are *not* the same, unlike with Netlify.)